mishrasunny174/gosci-hub/README.md

 # GOSCI-HUB
-A simple cli application to download pdf of research papers from sci-hub written in
+A simple cli application to download pdf of research papers from sci-hub

 ## Installation